 A hip injection usually provides pain relief for several months, although not all patients are the same.
 Some patients may experience a shorter duration of relief while others may experience a longer duration of relief.

-Most of the time, your physician will prescribe physical therapy or other treatments to avoid recurrence of pain.
+Most of the time, your physician will physical therapy or other treatments to avoid recurrence of pain.

-How Painful Is A Hip Injection?
+How Painful Is a Hip Injection?

 The OrthoNeuro team uses a local anesthetic to numb the injection area, so you shouldn’t feel much pain during the procedure.